Up to now, this student of A Course in Miracles known as Marshall McComb has learned:

+Up to now, this student of A Course in Miracles known as Marshall McComb has learned:

 	And God’s creative spirit is our inheritance, as well.
 But herein lies the rub, for we have misused our creative abilities.
 Millions of years ago (as time is measured) we imagined ourselves to be separate from God, and we took that thought seriously, instead of laughing it away.
 We felt guilt of extreme disservice, and we felt fear of God’s retaliation.
 And out of that has come the “normal” world, a world in which separation rules, and God can enter not.
-We have justified and projected the thoughts of guilt and fear, making up an insane world where nothing is joined, except in the most superficial way.
+We have justified and projected the thoughts of guilt and fear, making up an insane world where nothing is joined, except in the most superficial and transitory way.

-By mentally turning our backs on God, the world we made is a place of harsh judgment and condemnation, of attack and counterattack; a place where no one is safe, there’s not enough to go around, nothing is permanent, and everything dies or dissolves in the end.
+	By mentally turning our backs on God, the world we made became a place of harsh judgment and condemnation, of attack and counterattack; a place where no one is safe, there’s not enough to go around, nothing is permanent, and everything dies or dissolves in the end.

 	This cold, cruel, Godless world is not real, but we think it is.
 It is the maya, the illusion, described in ancient Hindu texts.
-It’s like a dream.
+It’s a dream.

 	In truth, the world is actually a place of which God knows nothing.
 He did not create it.
-We made it with our powerful, creative minds to demonstrate our separateness from God.
+We made it with our powerful, creative minds to demonstrate our separateness from Him.
 (A few remarks on some relevant theological considerations may be found here.)
 But we don’t really live in separation from God.
 We are still one with Him and with His Spirit.
 Reality is infinite Oneness, not separation and conflict.
 As such, reality lies silently beyond and underneath our everyday thoughts and limited words.
 (Even the idea that “Everything is Love” is limited, because it still includes the concept of “things.”)

 	In truth, as spirit, we live in a state of limitless, eternal perfection.
 And, just as we shared the thought of separation through an unreal, ego-based mind, so can we jointly choose our real mind, and unreservedly and wholeheartedly accept and honor the dynamic, gentle, deep peace and heartwarming joy that is our true Self as God created us.